 - Don’t position your lighting directly above or below your subjects.
 This will be unflattering and even a little scary and distracting for your audience!

 Now that you’re all clued-up on video lighting tips, are you looking for music for your project?
 Audiosocket offers a wide catalog of over 80,000 tracks and 2,000 sound designs!
 Starting at just $10 a month, you can have unlimited access to tons of tracks.
-Try your 7-day free trial now!
+Get started now!